dbhutta00/CE-UY-3013-Final-Project-BOD-Test/README.md

  ## Setup

-In order to use the program, you have to download this repository, and run it on any platform using of python3.
-Change inputs as needed
+In order to use the program, you have to download this repository, and run it on any platform using python3.
+Make sure you have acces to pandas and matplotlib.pyplot.
+Change inputs as needed.

 ## How to use the program